-Although the regular Shopify plan can work for headless commerce, it may come with some challenges.
-For instance, you may have to rely heavily on third-party apps for headless functionality.
+Although the regular Shopify plan can work for headless commerce, it may have some challenges.
+For instance, you may rely heavily on third-party apps for headless functionality.
 On the other hand, Shopify Plus is a more comprehensive solution with headless commerce capabilities built-in.

 Its headless stack is built on React-based Hydrogen, which comes pre-built with valuable components, hooks, and utilities.
 The platform also offers extensive API documentation, which can help your team to integrate and get started quickly.

 Pros of Using Shopify for Headless Commerce -

 With headless, merchants don't have to worry about losing customers over slow site speed because it's only the storefront that shoppers need to access the store.
 With snappy page loads and instant transitions, Shopify's new Hydrogen built with Remix gives a better user experience.

 Since URL structures play a big part in how customers will find you on the web, Shopify Plus also allows you to customize your URL structure fully.
 A big plus if you're migrating from another.
 Shopify's built-in globally distributed hosting platform, Oxygen, is the fastest way to deploy Hydrogen and accelerate development workflows.

 Shopify's Hydrogen is optimized for headless commerce and is designed to offer high performance.
 It includes features like-

 Optimistic UI, which reduces load times and provides near-instant transitions between pages.

 Nested routes allow merchants to group related products or collections together, making it easier for customers to navigate through the store.